strimzi/proposals/073-improve-handling-of-CA-renewals-and-replacements-in-client-based-operands.md

    This rolling update will remove the trust to the old CA from the operand as well.
    This is an additional rolling update that happens when the new API is used.

+### Certificate validation

+The Strimzi Cluster Operator will not do any validation of the matching records found in the Secret.
+If they contain certificates in unsupported format or non-certificate records, it might cause the operand pods to crash loop while trying to use them.
+This does not differ from the current API where also no validation happens inside the Cluster Operator.

 ### Examples

 The examples for the operands based on Kafka clients will be updated to use the new field: